reubenfirmin/lucifer/README.md

-# lucifer 0.2
+# lucifer 0.3

-The goal of this tool is to parse **lsof** output, and provide useful summarization.
+The goal of this tool is to parse **lsof** output, and to provide useful summarization.
 PRs welcomed.

 ## reports